SECURITIES AND EXCHANGE COMMISSION

 |1||Summary Description of Plan|

-The following description of The Toro Company Retirement Plan ("Plan"), formerly known as The Toro Company Investment, Savings and Employee Stock Ownership Plan, is provided for general information purposes only.
+The following description of The Toro Company Retirement Plan ("Plan") is provided for general information purposes only.
 Current and former employees ("Participants") of The Toro Company ("Company" or "Plan Administrator") and its related companies that adopt the Plan should refer to the Plan document, amended and restated effective January 1, 2016, for a more complete description of the Plan's provisions.

 The Plan is a defined contribution plan formed for the purpose of providing retirement benefits to Participants.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
 There is a profit sharing portion and an employee stock ownership plan ("ESOP") portion of the Plan.
 The portions of Participant accounts that hold the Company's common stock, par value $1.00 per share ("Common Stock"), are included in the ESOP portion of the Plan.
 The portions of Participant accounts that do not hold the Company's Common Stock are included in the profit sharing portion of the Plan.